SpectrumLi/TSVDExamples/README.md

 This is the artifacts of part of open source projects that TSVD can automatically detect thread-safety violations.
 We will continue to add more example here.
 For more details, please check out paper "Efficient and Scalable Thread-Safety Violation Detection --- Finding thousands of concurrency bugs during testing" in SOSP2019.

 ## How to evaluate
 TSVD is under open source administration process.
 We are sorry for the inconvenience.
-Please contact us for a private link of TSVD.
+Please contact us (cstjygpl@uchicago.edu) for a private link of TSVD.
 The following instructions only help to evaluate these examples.

 ### System Requirement
 Visual Studio Community Edition, and .Net Framework 4.5-4.7.
 Because the examples rely on a specific version of .Net, we need them.